 Whether your state or county has restrictions on public gatherings or wearing masks, you are attempting to find a new rhythm for your church.
 This includes how to do ministry on the weekends with live in-person services, mid-week gatherings, ongoing classes, and ministry to families.
-The list does not end there, as no one knows where Coronavirus will leave the Church once it is done with its people.
+The list does not end there, as no one knows where Coronavirus will leave the Church once it is done with its people (not to mention what will happen to church plants who recently launched or who are in the pre-launch phase).
 While the looking glass is cloudy right now, I want to give you one proven tactic to increasing engagement now and improving discipleship forever.

 Launching online courses creates healthy churches.